 3. The Smithsonian National Air and Space Museum witnesses 9 million visitors annually.
 It is the most visited museum in the country and the second most visited museum in the world.

 4. The largest office building in the world is the Pentagon in the USA.
 The corridors run for seven miles reaching twice the length of the Empire State Building.

 5. Harvard University is the first university in the USA.
 It was founded in 1636.

 6. The largest amphitheater in the world is in Los Angeles.
 In 1922, the Hollywood Bowl accommodated almost 18,000 people.

-7. Several heritage sites in the USA have been recognized by UNESCO.
-Some of them are YellowStone Park, Grand Canyon National Park, Great Smoky Mountains National Park, etc.
+7. UNESCO has recognized several heritage sites in the USA.
+Some of them are Yellowstone Park, Grand Canyon National Park, Great Smoky Mountains National Park, etc.

-8. The fourth longest river system is in the USA – the Missouri River and the Mississippi River combine to create this river system.
+8. The fourth most extended river system is in the USA – the Missouri and Mississippi Rivers combine to create this river system.
 The water of Missouri is used for drinking, transportation, flood control, irrigation, and even hydroelectric power.

 9. Since 1871, the USA has been the largest economy in the world.
 If we compare the economy of the USA with the other countries of the world, we can say it has a quarter of the global economy.

 11. Nevada is famous around the world for organized gambling.
 You can find mega-casino hotels here.
-When you are here, you can well expect gambling, nightlife, shopping, entertainment, and fine dining, especially in the enigmatic Las Vegas.
+You can expect gambling, nightlife, shopping, entertainment, and fine dining when you are here, especially in the enigmatic Las Vegas.

 12. The population of Kentucky is 4.3 million people, while about 4.7 million barrels filled with bourbon are stored here.
 This means the bourbon barrels in Kentucky exceed the population.

 13. English is a predominantly spoken language in the USA but not the official language.
-In fact, the USA does not have an official language.
+The USA does not have an official language.

 14. The longest coastline in the USA is in Alaska.